shawenyao/jekyll-now/_posts/2020-05-03-Modern-Portfolio-Theory-a-Case-Study-on-Turnips.md

 <br>

-Update May 4th, 2020: Previously-inaccurate statement re: randomness of turnip price has been corrected.
+Update May 4th, 2020: Previously-inaccurate statement regarding randomness of turnip price has been corrected.
 Thanks to Chau-Wai Wong.

 Update May 6th, 2020: Included discussion on the cases where people use price discovery app to pinpoint the best price available and what if somebody has infinite number of friends.
 Thanks to Freya Yi.